-After 45 years of respected preparatory education and excellent iGCSE results, DCIS is proud to be able to offer three pathways in our new Sixth Form Programme (Year 12 and Year 13) from August 2017 which will allow students to progress to the next step in their education.
+After 45 years of respected preparatory education and excellent iGCSE results, DCIS is proud to planning to offer three pathways in our new Sixth Form Programme (Year 12 and Year 13) from August 2017 which give our students the opportunity to progress to the next step in their education.

 Pathway 1: DCIS International Baccalaureate Diploma Programme

 Pathway 2: IB Courses